 The holistic design approach to fire safety starts by first understanding how fire behaves.
 Fire behaves differently with different types of combustion materials and fuels.
 Further, it will depend on the oxygen supply to that fire and the quantum of combustible material available to burn.
 One also needs to understand how fire spreads in a building before we start selecting the various elements of a façade.
 The most important aspect of controlling fire spread is breaking the continuity of combustible material in the line of fire range.
-The design of the façade must be such that materials have virtually no combustible component and if for unavoidable reasons they have to be used than breaking its continuity is a must to prevent fire spread to other parts of the fire safe buildings.
+The design of the façade must be such that materials have virtually no combustible component and if for unavoidable reasons they have to be used then breaking its continuity is a must to prevent fire from spreading to other parts of the fire-safe buildings.

-The fire safe buildings design involves every planned space.
+The fire-safe building design involves every planned space.
 Every space will behave differently in a fire depending on its function, size and materials used.
-For example, a cafeteria with metal and stone furniture without a pantry and a high ceiling without false ceiling is virtually a zero contributor to fire and can assist as a fire break in the continuity of fire in a building (provided the façade is also made of non-combustible material).
+For example, a cafeteria with metal and stone furniture without a pantry and a high ceiling without a false ceiling is virtually a zero contributor to fire and can assist as a fire break in the continuity of fire in a building (provided the façade is also made of non-combustible material).

 uPVC windows perform poorly in the event of a fire and in fact, act as fuel to propagate fire. uPVC windows need to be judiciously used especially for windows or areas having near-zero fire loads. uPVC has a very low melting point and has had catastrophic consequences during the fire as seen in the case of Grenfell Tower and Lakanal House fire London.

 Windows need to be large enough and open wide to allow the rescue of people.
-Side openable or sliding windows are ideal for rescue of people, however, other types like top hung or parallel opening can be a deterrent.
-When the size of fenestration is too big and without any RCC ledge for a vertical break, the fenestration will act almost like a façade and may assist jumping of fire from one compartment to another if there is no adequate fireproof separation between them.
+Side openable or sliding windows are ideal for the rescue of people, however, other types like top-hung or parallel openings can be a deterrent.
+When the size of the fenestration is too big and without any RCC ledge for a vertical break, the fenestration will act almost like a façade and may assist jumping of fire from one compartment to another if there is no adequate fireproof separation.

-However, in reality, there is hardly any existing building that has a façade that comes close to even 1-hour fire rating of a structural or masonry wall while 2 and 4 hours it totally out of bounds.
-Most insulation and sealant materials are petrochemical-based except Rockwool, fireproof boards and certain specialized fire rated sealing products.
-However, there is lack of strict regulation to ensure that non-fire rated material does not find their way in the construction of buildings.
+However, in reality, there is hardly any existing building that has a façade that comes close to even a 1-hour fire rating of a structural or masonry wall while 2 and 4 hours it totally out of bounds.
+Most insulation and sealant materials are petrochemical-based except Rockwool, fireproof boards and certain specialized fire-rated sealing products.
+However, there is a lack of strict regulation to ensure that non-fire-rated material does not find their way into the construction of buildings.